lostisland/faraday/docs/middleware/request/multipart.md

 top_link: ./list
 ---

-The `Multipart` middleware converts a `Faraday::Request#body` hash of key/value pairs into a multipart form request.
+The `Multipart` middleware converts a `Faraday::Request#body` Hash of key/value pairs into a multipart form request, but only under these conditions:

+* The Content-Type is "multipart/form-data"
-This only happens if the middleware finds an object in the request body that responds to `content_type`.
+* Content-Type is unspecified, AND one of the values in the Body responds to `#content_type`.

-The middleware also automatically adds the boundary to the request body.
-You can use `Faraday::UploadIO` or `Faraday::CompositeReadIO` to wrap your multipart parameters, which are in turn wrappers of the equivalent classes from the [`multipart-post`][multipart_post] gem.
+Faraday contains a couple helper classes for multipart values:

+* `Faraday::UploadIO` wraps file data with a Content-Type.
+The file data can be specified with a String path to a local file, or an IO object.
+* `Faraday::ParamsPart` wraps a String value with a Content-Type, and optionally a Content-ID.

 ### Example Usage